Connect With Gardeners Around the Globe

 - Scholarship program.
 Provides financial aid to students majoring in fields of study related to horticulture and the environment.

 - Poetry, essay and art contests; including a sculpture competition using recyclable materials and the very popular Smokey Bear / Woodsy Owl poster contest which is sponsored in cooperation with the U.S. Forest Service.

 - Promoting youth gardening activities in schools and public locations.
 Our school gardening programs are recognized nationwide.
 We team with Girl Scouts to promote the use of native plants while teaching gardening basics.
 In order to earn a National Garden Clubs Girl Scout Native Plants Badge, scouts study the native plants in their home areas and establish native beauty spots in their communities.

-We Welcome New Members, New Clubs and New Partnerships!
+Welcome to New Members, Clubs and Partnerships!